darkoreka/rem-waste/README.md

 Accessibility helpers like cursor-not-allowed, focus-visible:ring, and disabled:opacity-50 are applied through Tailwind and Shadcn utilities.

 ## ♿ Accessibility
+Keyboard Navigation:

+Skip cards are fully keyboard accessible, with tabIndex and onKeyDown handlers for Enter and Space keys.
-Buttons are keyboard accessible and include visible focus states
+Buttons include visible focus states for better usability.

-Interactive areas use stopPropagation and ref guards for clean behavior
+Interactive Areas:

+Click-outside behavior is implemented using useRef and the useClickOutside hook to handle interactions cleanly.
+Icons and Images:

-Icons are either decorative or wrapped in accessible components
+Icons are either decorative or wrapped in accessible components.
+Images use next/image for lazy loading and optimized sizes.
+Responsive Layout:

-Layout avoids overflow or truncation on smaller screens
+The layout avoids overflow or truncation on smaller screens, ensuring a smooth experience across devices.

 ## ⚡ Performance
+Client-Side Data Fetching:

-Data is fetched client-side with fetch() from a real endpoint
+Data is fetched client-side using the fetchSkipsByLocation function.

-State is kept local to avoid unnecessary global updates
+Skeleton loaders are displayed while data is being fetched to improve perceived performance.
+Optimized Images:

-Images use next/image with lazy loading and optimized sizes
+Images use next/image with lazy loading and optimized sizes for better performance.
+Minimal Event Listeners:

-Only essential event listeners are active (e.g. for click-outside behavior)
+Only essential event listeners are active (e.g., for click-outside behavior).
+Local State Management:

+State is kept local to avoid unnecessary global updates, improving performance and maintainability.

 This setup ensures a responsive and user-friendly experience across both mobile and desktop, while keeping the codebase maintainable and scalable.